 Fig. 5: Effect of swing amplitude on weld width and quality

-The laser power is kept constant at 1kW, while the linear welding speed is set to 1m/min.
+The spot size is approximately 30 μm at a focal length of 300mm.
+The laser power is kept constant at 1kW, and the linear welding speed is set to 1 meter per minute.

 Fig. 6: Effect of swing amplitude on weld cross section

-Through the shallow melting of the lower metal plate, the amount of molten material can be minimized, and the intermetallic compound can be reduced by controlling the dilution ratio.
+When welding dissimilar materials, such as copper and aluminum, the fusion ratio of the materials can be regulated by controlling the welding depth.
+By shallowly melting the lower metal plate, the amount of molten material can be kept to a minimum, and the formation of intermetallic compounds can be reduced by controlling the dilution ratio.

 Pulse, continuous or both?

-Such lasers include single-mode lasers with an average power of 250W and a peak power of up to 2.5kW.
+In recent years, long pulse fiber lasers with pulse durations of several milliseconds have been introduced to the market, replacing traditional flash lamp pumped Nd: YAG lasers in a wide range of applications.
+These lasers include single-mode lasers with an average power of 250W and a peak power of up to 2.5kW.

-This means that quasi continuous welding is realized during one pulse, for example, 20ms long pulse at 600Hz swing frequency realizes circular solder joint or short wire welding composed of twelve rotating beams.
+The high-frequency beam movement causes the laser beam to move a relatively long distance in a relatively short pulse time, effectively realizing quasi-continuous welding during one pulse.
+For example, a 20ms long pulse at a 600Hz swing frequency can produce circular solder joints or short wire welding composed of twelve rotating beams.

-Solidification and remelting between pulses will not produce welding defects such as pores, strong spatter or uneven penetration depth.
+By adding pulses one by one to linear welds, high-quality copper welding can be achieved with low average power and a corresponding low investment cost.
+Solidification and remelting between pulses will not lead to welding defects such as pores, strong spatter, or uneven penetration depth.

-The high power density can realize the instantaneous coupling and formation of keyholes, and can achieve stability and high absorptivity even at the wavelength of 1070nm.
+Experiments have shown that high brightness fiber lasers can effectively address all known problems in copper welding applications.
+The high power density of these lasers allows for the instantaneous formation of keyholes and ensures stability and high absorptivity, even at the wavelength of 1070nm.